 For students who choose to study abroad for a semester, the International Studies Program may offer some financial support to help off-set costs.
 Interested students can apply for a $500 Global Catamount Award.
 Applications for this award are competitive.
 To apply, students must 1) be a declared International Studies major, 2) must have completed 45 hours of undergraduate coursework, 3) must be registered for study abroad in the next semester, and 4) must hold at least a 3.0 cumulative GPA.

 If you meet the qualifications and are interested, APPLY NOW

 Internships are a smart way for students to gain work experience and try out different career paths.
 As an International Studies major, you can earn three hours of class credit toward an internship.
 Students are encouraged to research and find internationally-related internship opportunities on their own (credit for those internships is contingent upon the approval of the International Studies Director).
-We also have many of our International Studies majors engage in internships for credit on campus, through the International Programs and Services office, which offers you a way to see if you're interested in a career in international education.
+We also have many of our International Studies majors engage in internships for credit on campus, through the Office of Global Engagement office, which offers you a way to see if you're interested in a career in international education.
 We also have students who have interned with internationally-oriented local non-profits, like Folkmoot, and this kind of administrative experience looks fantastic on any resume.
 Please stop by Dr. Bego's office (Stillwell 346) if you are interested in one of these internship opportunities.